jaemig/wl-traffic-tracker/README.md

 - Name and geographic position of all stops

 ## Displayed informations
-- Choice between different time ranges (day, week, month and year)
+- Choice between different time ranges (day, week, month, and year)
 - Current number of disruptions, delays, broken elevators and reports (including a comparison with the selected time range).
 - Report history of disruptions and delays grouped by time
 - Report ranking for every metro line